yogeshmpandey/M4DT/README.md

 </p>

 <p align="center">
-  Want to learn the required mathematical backgound need for leanring digital technologies <br> like <strong> Machine Learning, Deep Learning, Computer Vision, Data Science and NLP</strong>? ? <br>
+  Want to learn the required mathematical backgound need for learning digital technologies <br> like <strong> Machine Learning, Deep Learning, Computer Vision, Data Science and NLP</strong>? ? <br>
   This Classrooom has everything that you need to get started! <br><br>
   <span style='font-size: 15pt'><strong>Author:</strong> Yogesh Pandey (<a href="http://yogeshpandey.in/tech/">Personal Page</a>)</span>
 </p>